 - Advised publicly-traded client on creation and implementation of HIPAA compliance program.

 - Led privileged privacy-and-data security assessments of a technology client’s organization that incorporated multiple assessment standards and advised on remediation of assessment findings.

 - Represented technology clients in connection with negotiation of personal data licensing and Ad Tech agreements.

 - Negotiated banking-as-a-service agreements on behalf of bank client.

 - Advised clients across industry sectors on large-scale data breaches.

 - Advised Fortune 500 client on creation of a telephone outreach compliance program designed to address requirements of the Telephone Consumer Protection Act, Telemarketing Sales Rule, and state law corollaries.

-- Supervised large-scale project to renegotiate vendor data security addenda in order to address requirements associated with the California Consumer Privacy Act on behalf of a publicly traded retail client.
+- Managed large-scale project to renegotiate vendor data protection addenda to address requirements associated with the California Consumer Privacy Act.

 - Advised Fortune 500 client on implementation of employee-monitoring program, including advice on compliance with Federal Wiretap Act, state law corollaries, and related privacy and data security laws.